Audubon MagazineFall 2022

 September 19, 2022 — As more rockets take flight, how will we protect life at home?

-An aerial view, looking straight down, of bleached white cedars that are dead from flooding.
+An aerial view, looking straight down, of bleached white cedars standing in water.
+They have been killed by flooding from sea-level rise.

 How New Jersey Plans to Relocate Flooded ‘Ghost Forests’ Inland